CodeURJC-DAW-2023-24/webapp16/README.md

 ___

 ## Register/Login:
-The login/sign up page of your website allows users to access or create their account on your website.
+The login/sign up page of the website allows users to access or create their account on your website.
 It features the following elements:

 A logo at the top corner, consisting of multiple colors and shapes, representing the identity of your website.
 A login box in the center, with options to enter email and password.
 The login box has two tabs labeled “Log In” and “Sign Up,” indicating that users can either log into their existing account or create a new one.
 There is a red “LOGIN” button below the email and password fields for users to proceed after entering their credentials.
 There is also a link labeled “Forgot your password?” for users who need to recover their password.